stefkn/steken.dev/src/markdown/github_pages_github_actions.md

 Getting close now!
 It's time to set up a deployment process with GitHub Actions.

+## Setting up a deployment pipeline with GitHub Actions

+No one has time to be running CLI commands every time you want to push an update to the site!
+We're going to do it a better way -- with a Continuous Deployment pipeline triggered by a push to a specific branch!
+There are a number of providers you can set this up with like Codeship, Bitbucket Pipelines, CircleCI, AWS CodePipeline, GitLab, etc. Today I'll be using GitHub Actions, because it's free!

+What sets GitHub Actions apart from other CI/CD providers is the ecosystem.
+You can browse through a marketplace of integrations created by people for doing just about anything.
+We could use something like [Deploy to GitHub Pages](https://github.com/marketplace/actions/deploy-to-github-pages) integration, or something specific to Gatsby.

+Here's the Action I ended up using; you can use it by creating a file like, `.github/workflows/gatsby-deploy.yml`:

 [^*] (As with everything on this site, caveat emptor: to the best of my knowledge!)